 - More expensive in the beginning

-An API-based marketplace solution (also called “headless”) is a great alternative for an open-source software solution.
-A headless solution typically offers a set of open source templates that connect to a backend hosted by the software vendor via an API.
+An API-based marketplace solution (also called “headless”) is a great alternative to an open-source software solution.
+A headless solution typically offers open-source templates that connect to a backend hosted by the software vendor via an API.
 This approach is designed to offer infinite flexibility, fast time to market, and an enjoyable developer experience.

 More importantly, API-based tools will most likely require much less development work than open-source tools in the long run.
 There are three key reasons for this.

 First, customization tends to be a lot simpler.
-Let’s take a concrete example: creating a unique transaction flow for your marketplace.
-Using the source-available version of Sharetribe Go, this task would require both back-end and front-end development.
-With the headless Sharetribe Flex, the same can be achieved in a couple of minutes, without even touching the back-end code.
-While the backend of a headless solution like Flex is not open source, it offers open-source web templates that make building fully functional marketplaces with them a breeze.
+An example: with Sharetribe, creating a unique transaction flow for your marketplace can be achieved in a couple of minutes without even touching the back-end code, as the software is built to facilitate this kind of flexibility.
+While the backend of a headless solution like Sharetribe is not open source, it offers an open-source web template that makes building fully functional marketplaces with them a breeze.

 Second, an API-based Saas tool will require much less maintenance work.
 Traffic spikes, system updates, and bug fixes are included, which will save you countless developer hours in the long run.

 An obvious drawback of API-based solutions is that you need to pay a subscription fee to run your marketplace with them.
-However, we believe that Flex ends up being a more cost-efficient solution for most businesses than open-source marketplace solutions, because of the economies of scale created by its shared hosting infrastructure.
+However, we believe that Sharetribe ends up being a more cost-efficient solution for most businesses than open-source marketplace solutions because of the economies of scale created by its shared hosting infrastructure.

 Summary of pros and cons: